DNicholai/Mosk/README.md

 # Mosk
-Script to shorten the repetitive launching of mosquitto and ts (Timestamp)
+Script to shorten the repetitive launching of mosquitto and ts (Timestamp) in linux whilst using mosquitto_sub